 2. iThemes Security

 The iThemes Security plugin (previously known as Better WP Security) is one of the more impressive ways to protect your website, with over 30 offerings to prevent things like hacks and unwanted intruders.

-These are only a few of the ways to protect your site with this WordPress security plugin.
-You can activate 30 total security measures, making iThemes Security Pro a great value.
+These are only a few ways to protect your site with this WordPress security plugin.
+You can activate 30 full security measures, making iThemes Security Pro a great value.

 - The plugin compares your WordPress core files with the current version of WordPress, helping you understand if anything malicious is placed in those files.